bobbycomet/Griffin-Linux-Landing-Page/index.md

 - Zero telemetry — nothing leaves your machine.
 - System Awareness & Proactive Help
+- Shows you exactly what it will do, asks for approval, or gives you the command to fix it
+- Saves what was fixed in a log for you to learn and study, or if you want to audit the tool
 - Suggests and applies fixes with your approval
 - Learning & Education.
-Teaches Linux step-by-step
+Teaches Linux step-by-step (not required)
-- System Diagnostics & Health
+- System Diagnostics & Health with 14 key system checks
+- Gaming and streaming specific checks and fixes
-- Opt-in Python plugins for advanced users
+- Opt-in Python plugins for advanced users (future feature)
 - Advanced static safety scanner (AST-based).
-Plugin scanning for malicious code
+Plugin scanning for malicious code (future feature)

 If anything breaks or behaves unexpectedly, Grix is there to guide you through diagnosis and recovery.